-I'm a doctoral candidate at UCLA where I teach and conduct research in the Psychology Department and Anderson School of Management.
+I'm a postdoctoral research scholar and visiting assistant professor at NYU Stern School of Business.
+I received my Ph.D. from UCLA in 2018 where I taught and conducted research in the Psychology Department and Anderson School of Management.